 The Reign Of Pepi II

 Ankhesenpepi II was believed to be the regent during her son’s early reign.
 An alabaster statuette in the Brooklyn Museum depicts Pepi II sitting on his mother's lap in full kingly regalia.
 Djau, brother of the queen as well as a vizier under the Merenre I help them during this period.

 Pep-II seems to have carried on a similar foreign policy to his predecessors.
-Copper and turquoise were mined in Sinai (at Wadi Maghareh) while alabaster was quarried from Hatnub.
+Copper and turquoise were mined in Sinai (at Wadi Maghareh), while alabaster was quarried from Hatnub.
 Harkhuf, a governor of Aswan, led a number of expeditions under Pepi II and Merenre I. He was sent to Nubia for establishing caravan trading.
-His tomb preserves a lengthy inscription of his last expedition to a place called Iam where he captured a pygmy and on the request of the young ruler brought him to court for entertainment purposes.
+His tomb preserves a lengthy inscription of his last expedition to a place called Iam where he captured a pygmy and at the request of the young ruler brought him to court for entertainment purposes.

 Pep-II is also mentioned in inscriptions found in the Phoenician city of Byblos in ancient Palestine.

 Pep’s II reign is considered today as the start of the decline of the Old Kingdom.
 However, as many Egyptologists point out, the decline actually began before Pep-II took the throne.
 The main reason for the decline was the vizierate, which had become hereditary rather than merit-based.
 In other words, the position began to pass from the family that had served the ruling Pharaoh’s predecessor, and a member of the same family would serve as the succeeding vizier.
 This made the nomarchs more powerful than the ruling ruler, and they started to exercise their power over other Nomes by invading them.